Dien-ei/datacamp_introtopython/README.md

 # datacamp_introtopython
-Documentation of Course Introduction to Python
-With four Topics, namely:
+Documentation of Course Introduction to Python from DataCamp With four Topics, namely:
 1. Python Basics
 2. Python Lists